Part of my visiting northern California series.

 Big Sur: There are a number of nice day hikes in Big Sur State Park as well as access to cold water beaches.
 The drive south of Big Sur is quite scenic.
 Around twenty minutes south of Big Sur is Julie Phiffer State Park which is typically a bit less crowded than Big Sur.
 There is a nice hike which takes you through some redwoods, past a small waterfall, under Route 1 and eventually gives you a very nice view of the Pacific Ocean.

 Carmel: Eventually it time to turn around and head back to the Mountain View.
 Between Point Lobos and Carmel is a functioning Carmelite monastery.
 The chapel has a simple beauty.
 The grounds have a stations of the cross scatter though a modest but well maintained garden.
 A bit closer to Carmel, around the corner from the Crossroads shopping center, is the Historical Monterey Mission.
 If you have seen missions before I would skip the Monterey Mission… it’s sort of depressing, but you could check it out if you want to see a bit of California history.
 I normally skip downtown Carmel unless I am stopping for food. but it can be a fun place to stroll around and watch people.
 Carmel started out as an art colony but has turned into a place filled with rich folk’s second (or third homes).
 You can still find plenty of art galleries, but only extremely successful artists can afford to live in Carmel.
-You will also find a larger number of high end store, and restaurants.
+You will also find a number of high end stores, and restaurants.